 When you feel ready to have sex after the birth of your baby is a very personal decision.
 Feeling ‘ready’ physically and emotionally will be different for everyone.
 Unless you plan on having another baby straight away it is important that you use contraception.
 You can be fertile immediately after giving birth.

 It is possible to become pregnant again very soon after the birth of a baby, even if you're breastfeeding and even if your periods haven't returned.

 Use contraception whenever you have sex if you do not want to get pregnant.
 Use condoms even if you plan to use another method at a later date.

 You might already know what contraception you want to use, or you may be unsure.
 You can talk about this with your midwife both before and after delivery.
-You can also speak to your GP, Health Visitor, practice nurse or Norfolk iCaSH (Contraceptive and Sexual Health Services) for help or support.
+You can also speak to your GP, Health Visitor or practice nurse for help or support.
 You can discuss this at your six week check too.

 During the coronavirus outbreak you can get free condoms by post.
 They are sent in an unmarked envelope.
 Email your name, age, full address and postcode to firstname.lastname@example.org.